Introduction

 Answer: Macao SAR permanent residents are not required to re-enrol for the Hong Kong e-Channel service after renewal of their identity card due to expiry of validity period.
 However, under the following circumstances, re-enrolment is required after renewal:

-- The identity card is renewed due to loss;
+- The identity card is replaced due to loss;

-- The identity card is renewed due to modification of identity card information (e.g. name, date of birth, etc.);
+- The identity card is replaced due to modification of identity card information (e.g. name, date of birth, etc.);

 - Successful enrolment at the e-Channel Enrolment Offices in Hong Kong, but have not agreed on or authorised the transfer of data to the Hong Kong Immigration Department after renewal of the identity card.